A new lower bound for deterministic pop-stack-sorting: Introduction

 \section{Introduction}

-Pop-stack-sorting is a variation of the stack-sorting process first presented by Knuth in {\it The Art of Computer Programming} \cite{knuth1968art} which was introduced by Avis and Newborn in \cite{avis1981pop}.
-Pop-stack-sorting has been the subject of much research in recent years (see \cite{asinowski2019pop}, \cite{asinowski2021flip}, \cite{choi2022image}, \cite{claesson2019enumerating}, \cite{claesson2023counting}, \cite{defant2021enumeration}, \cite{defant2022meeting}, \cite{defant2022pop}, \cite{defant2022coxeter}, \cite{hong2022pop}).
-For our purposes, a {\it permutation} is an ordered list of the elements of $\{1, 2, ..., n\}$ where each element appears once, written in one-line notation.
-We will consider the deterministic algorithm Defant refers to as the function $\Pop$ \cite{defant2021fertility}.
-The algorithm $\Pop$ works as follows: given a permutation $\sigma$, read the permutation from left to right and reverse any decreasing runs in $\sigma$.
-For example, $\Pop(471836952)=417386259$.
-Let $\mathcal{D}_n^{\Pop}$ be the average number of pop-stack-sorts that it takes to sort a permutation of length $n$ to the increasing permutation.
+Pop-stack-sorting was introduced by Avis and Newborn in \cite{avis1981pop}.
+It is a variation of the stack-sorting process first presented by Knuth in {\it The Art of Computer Programming} \cite{knuth1968art}.
+Pop-stack-sorting has been the subject of much research in recent years (see \cite{asinowski2019pop, asinowski2021flip, choi2022image, claesson2019enumerating, claesson2023counting, defant2021enumeration, defant2022meeting, defant2022pop, defant2022coxeter, hong2022pop}).
+For our purposes, a {\it permutation} is an ordered list of the elements of $\{1, 2, ..., n\}$, where each element appears once.
+We write permutations in the one-line notation, that is $12...n$.
+We consider the deterministic algorithm to which Defant refers as the function $\Pop$ \cite{defant2021fertility}.
+The function $\Pop$ acts as follows: given a permutation $\sigma$, read the permutation from left to right and if there are any consecutive elements which are in decreasing order, reverse the order of those elements.
+For example, $\Pop(4 \underline{71} \underline{83} 6 \underline{952})=4 \underline{17} \underline{38} 6 \underline{259}$.
+Let $\mathcal{D}_n^{\Pop}$ be the average number of iterations of $\Pop$ that it takes to transform a~uniformly randomly chosen permutation of length $n$ to the identity permutation $12...n$.
 In \cite{defant2021fertility}, Defant conjectured that